s-ccs/course_eeg_WS2020/exercises/ex2_filter.md

  Add a DC-offset starting from `x[200:]` and investigate the fourier space.
 Also transfer it back to the time domain and investigate the signal around the spike.

  ## Impulse Response Function
- To get a bit deeper understanding of what is going on, have a look at the fourier transform of a impulse (e.g. 1:400 => 0. and 200 => 1.).
+ To get a bit deeper understanding of what is going on, have a look at the fourier transform of a new impulse signal (e.g. 1:400 => 0. and 200 => 1.).
 What do you observe?
  Why would we see ringing if we put most of the coefficients to 0?

  ## Filtering EEG data